50+ Best Christmas Dinner Ideas

 - Pomegranate Guacamole: Give my best ever guacamole recipe a festive twist with pomegranate seeds!
 It adds a pop of sweetness and a vibrant red touch (aka the perfect red and green combo).

 - Shrimp Cocktail: Skip the store-bought version.
-This recipe is so easy and tastes extra fresh!
+This recipe is so easy and tastes extra fresh with the homemade cocktail sauce.

 - Smoked Salmon Cheese Ball: Of course, I had to share my mom’s signature recipe here, because it’s that good.
 This cheeseball has hints of smoked salmon, while covered in a nutty, herby coating for extra crunch and fresh flavors